wdv4758h/pypy-extradoc/talk/pycon2014/abstract.rst

 limited to one core, as it is the case for CPU-intensive programs on CPython (or regular PyPy).

-But the point is not only that: this approach can give the programmer the illusion of single-threaded programming, even when he really wants the program to use multiple cores.
+But the point is not only that: this approach can also give the programmer the illusion of single-threaded programming, even when he really wants the program to use multiple cores.
 This naturally avoids a whole class of bugs.
-I will give examples of what I mean exactly by that.
+I will give examples of what exactly I mean by that.
 Starting from the usual multithreaded demos --with explicit threads-- I will move to other examples where the actual threads are hidden to the programmer.
-I will explain how we can modify/have modified the core of async libraries (Twisted, Tornado, gevent, ...) to use multiples threads, without exposing any concurrency issues to the user of the library --- the existing Twisted/etc. programs still run mostly without change.
+I will explain how the core of async libraries (Twisted, Tornado, gevent, ...) can be/have been modified to use multiples threads, without exposing any concurrency issues to the user of the library --- existing Twisted/etc. programs still run correctly without change.
+(They may need a few small changes to enable parallelism.)

-Depending on the status at the time of the presentation, I will give demos of this, explaining in detail what people can expect to have to change (very little), and how it performs on real applications.
+Depending on the status of pypy-stm at the time of the presentation, I will give demos of this, explaining in detail what people can expect to have to change (very little), and how it performs on real applications.

-I will give a comparison with the alternative approaches: independent processes; the stdlib 'multiprocessing' package; or custom solutions.
+I will then give a comparison with the alternative approaches: independent processes; the stdlib 'multiprocessing' package; or custom solutions.

-I will also give an overview of how things work under the cover: the 10000-feet view is to create internally copies of objects and write changes into these copies.
+I will also give an overview of how things work under the cover: the 10000-feet view is to internally create copies of objects and write changes into these copies.
 This allows the originals to continue being used by other threads.
 It is an adaptation of previous work on Software Transactional Memory (STM), notably RSTM.